icewolfz/jiMUD/docs/preferences.md

 - `Connect to development` Connect to the development mud.
 - `Enable gamepads` Enable gamepad support to allow creating macros using gamepad axes or buttons. **Experimental**
-- `Enable GMCP Ping for lagmeter` When text received from mud send back a GMCP ping if enabled to get a better time for the lagmeter.
+- `Enable GMCP Ping for lag meter` When text received from mud send back a GMCP ping if enabled to get a better time for the lag meter.
 - `Enable debug` Will display debug data to the dev tool console
 - `Log errors` Log errors to {data}/jimud.error.log [FAQ - Predefined path variables](faq.md#what-predefined-variables-can-be-use-for-paths)
 - `Show extended error messages` Display extended stack information for errors